toggio/pseudoRandom/README.md

 # pseudoRandom
 ## Universal Cross-Platform Multi-Language PRNG (Pseudo Random Number Generator)

-The `pseudoRandom` library provides a consistent interface for generating pseudo-random numbers across multiple languages and platforms, including PHP, Python, and JavaScript.
+The `pseudoRandom` library provides a consistent interface for generating pseudo-random numbers across multiple languages and platforms, including PHP, Python, JavaScript, C# and Java.
 It's designed for a variety of applications, from simple simulations and games to more complex cryptographic operations.
 Infact, while it implements a deterministic and non-cryptographically secure algorithm, its strength lies in the ability to produce interchangeable pseudo-random sequences across different programming languages.
 This feature is especially useful for applications like cryptography, where a pseudo-random sequence generated in one language needs to be replicated in another to encrypt or decrypt data securely.

 ### Features

 - **Versatile**: Supports seed initialization and re-seeding for repeatable sequences.
-- **Cross-platform Compatibility**: Works seamlessly in PHP, Python, JavaScript, C# and other environments.
+- **Cross-platform Compatibility**: Works seamlessly in PHP, Python, JavaScript, C#, Java and other environments.
 - **Deterministic Outputs**: Given the same seed and parameters, pseudoRandom will produce the indetical output across all supported languages, ideal for synchronized systems.
 - **Cryptography Support**: Enables the creation of pseudo-random sequences that can be shared between client and server (for example, JavaScript and PHP) for encrypting and decrypting data with secure cryptographic algorithms.
 - **Flexible Seed Initialization**: Allows custom seed setting or defaults to the current epoch time in seconds if no seed is provided, ensuring unique sequences for each instance.